CONGRATULAZIONE A NUOVO VICE MINISTRO DA DIAPORA AFRICANA …

 Creation according to the Yoruba’s Belief:

 IFE – is an important Yoruba city, and It is their spiritual centre.
 It is believed that there, is kept a shrine for every Yoruba divinity.

 Ife was also the intellectual centre of Yoruba traditional society.
 This ancient rain-forest city which now houses the University of Ife can be regarded as the Mecca of the Yoruba.
 It is, however, not certain whether the Ife of mythology where the divinities landed is the present-day Ile-Ife.
 There are several Ife known to Yoruba historians, but the one in which the divinities landed from heaven is known as Ife-Oodaye.
 The Yoruba people believe that Ife is the cradle of humanity.
 Ife therefore represents among other things to the Yoruba what could be termed the Garden of Eden.
 The mythology probably explains why the hen is used as an offering to Ifa more than any other creature.
 The hen was the first messenger of the divinities and therefore can be trusted as a means of sending messages through Ebo (sacrifice) to the divinities.
 Hens which have five fingers, are regarded by the Yoruba as strange creatures, and they are therefore used in the preparation of important medicines.
 The chameleon is a sacred creature of the Yoruba.
 In traditional Yoruba society, it was forbidden to kill chameleon except for medicinal or ritualistic purposes.
-The Yoruba regard the chameleon as Ajeegun, (the one who makes medicines potent).
+The Yoruba regard the chameleon as Ajeegun, head (the one who makes medicines potent).
 The chameleon is usually included in many important medicinal preparations in order to increase their potency.

 Every culture has stories that explain how the universe was created.
 This is one version of a creation story that is told by the Yoruba to explain the beginning of the universe.